scheinerman/SimplePolynomials.jl/README.md

 This module defines the `SimplePolynomial` type.
-These are polynomials with exact coefficients (integers, Gaussian integers, Gaussian rationals, or `Mod`s).
+These are polynomials with exact coefficients (integers, rationals, Gaussian integers, Gaussian rationals, or `Mod`s).
+The objective is exactness perhaps at the expense of computational efficiency.

 ---